pushpadevl/shamir_secret_sharing/README.md

 - Supports large prime sizes (BN254, 256, 512, 1024 bits)
 - Polynomial degrees up to 255 (max size of u8) tested
 - Option to use fixed primes or generate them dynamically
+- Support for circom prime BN254, for upcoming shares verification feature.

 ## Installation